Greek man arrested over American scientist's death | DW | 16.07.2019

 A world-renowned scientist

-The Max Planck Institute mourned Eaton's death and celebrated her contributions to science, as well as her life, publishing a number of dedications from family and friends on their website.
+The Max Planck Institute mourned Eaton's death and celebrated her life and contributions to science,, publishing a number of dedications from family and friends on their website.

 In it, her son wrote that his mother was a "remarkable woman" who had lived life with few regrets, "balancing out her personal life with her career."